 I liked the sounds from the microKorg, so the search for a piano with weighted keys combined with various organ, string and pad sounds, took me to a Norwegian web shop.

 Played experimentally by me in the studio, and near professionally by Erling Laland with the EH Band/EH Trio.
 I still can’t get over the headline in local paper KV after the Trio gig at a local club in 2005, billed as the Erik Hofsten Trio, presenting Erik Hofsten’s handwritten music: «The mayor entertaining at Amadeus».
 So much for fame.

 In spring 2022 an upgrade put the SP-200 up for sale.
-Thanks for providing.
+It left its first home in December; thanks for providing.

 Arturia MicroBrute (2016)